9th8/up-to-date-real-world-haskell/16-programming-with-monads.md

 ### Rounding out our module

-If we save our type class and instance in a source file named `SupplyClass.hs`, we\'ll need to add a module header such as the following.
+If we save our type class and instance in a source file named `SupplyClass.hs`, we'll need to add a module header such as the following.

 :::: captioned-content